-- (1) In these Bylaws the following definitions apply: - "Abuse of Process" means the complaint process is not being fairly or honestly used, or where multiple or successive complaints are made to cause vexation or oppression. - "Accounting Records" means true accounts of - (a) the assets and liabilities of EGBC, - (b) the sums of money received and expended by EGBC, and - (c) the manner in respect of which such receipt and expenditure takes place. - "Alternative Complaint Resolution" means a process or processes for the full or partial resolution of one or more matters to be dealt with at a discipline hearing and includes - (a) negotiation, - (b) mediation, or - (c) other processes the parties agree to. - "Applicant" means the same as set out in section 1(1) of the PGA [Definitions and interpretation]. - "Audit and Practice Review Committee" means the audit and practice review committee established pursuant to section 63(1) of the PGA [Audits and practice reviews]. - "Authenticate" means the act of a Professional Registrant Manually Authenticating or Digitally Authenticating a Document. - "Bad Faith" refers to a complaint that was made with untruthful, misleading, or unduly insensitive intent where the Complainant is motivated by malice or financial gain. - "Board" means a board established under section 23 of the PGA [Board of regulatory body].
+(1) In these Bylaws the following definitions apply:

+"Abuse of Process" means the complaint process is not being fairly or honestly used, or where multiple or successive complaints are made to cause vexation or oppression.

+"Accounting Records" means true accounts of

+- (a) the assets and liabilities of EGBC, - (b) the sums of money received and expended by EGBC, and - (c) the manner in respect of which such receipt and expenditure takes place.

+"Alternative Complaint Resolution" means a process or processes for the full or partial resolution of one or more matters to be dealt with at a discipline hearing and includes

+- (a) negotiation,

+- (b) mediation, or

+- (c) other processes the parties agree to.

+"Applicant" means the same as set out in section 1(1) of the PGA [Definitions and interpretation].

+"Audit and Practice Review Committee" means the audit and practice review committee established pursuant to section 63(1) of the PGA [Audits and practice reviews].

+"Authenticate" means the act of a Professional Registrant Manually Authenticating or Digitally Authenticating a Document.

+"Bad Faith" refers to a complaint that was made with untruthful, misleading, or unduly insensitive intent where the Complainant is motivated by malice or financial gain.

+"Board" means the same as "council" as defined in section 1(1) of the PGA [Definitions and interpretation].[added 2023-0a board established under section 23 of the PGA [Board of regulatory body].

-"Board Chair" means a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body].
+"Board Chair" means the same as president of the council referred to in the PGA. [added 2023-02-28]a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body].

-"Board Member" means a board member referred to in section 23(2) of the PGA [Board of regulatory body].
+"Board Member" means the same as "councillor" as defined in section 1(1) of the PGA [Definitions and interpretation].[added 2023-02-28]a board member referred to in section 23(2) of the PGA [Board of regulatory body].

-"Board Vice Chair" means a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body].
+"Board Vice Chair" means the same as vice president of the council referred to in the PGA. [added 2023-02-28]a board member referred to in section 23(2)(a) of the PGA [Board of regulatory body].